 I don't expect the market to collapse and I don't expect the market to gain much strength today, but I do believe we could tack on another positive session, he said.

-S&P 500 futures were flat but below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures rose 11 points, and Nasdaq 100 futures gained 0.75 point.
+S&P 500 futures fell 1.1 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures dropped 6 points, and Nasdaq 100 futures were off 1.5 points.

 Other data due later Tuesday included import and export prices as well as the New York Fed's manufacturing index for February.

 China reported 4.9 percent inflation, below forecasts, but price pressures excluding food were at their strongest level in at least a decade and could force the central bank to keep tightening monetary policy.
 Gold and copper prices gained, supported by a weaker dollar.

 In company news, Deutsche Boerse